SalomePlatform/yacs/doc/operations.rst

 .. centered::
   **Node selection**

-If the user selects SALOME service node, property pages for node, its component and container will be shown in the Input Panel.

 + **A single object that has no editable properties is selected:** Input Panel remains inchanged, with the previous selection.

 .. _activate_context_popup_menu:

 Activate context popup menu
 ---------------------------
-In the YACS module the user can perform a set of operations on the different types of objects shown in the Object Browser and Tree View of the schema with help of context popup menu.
+In the YACS module the user can perform a set of operations on the different types of objects shown in the Object Browser and Tree
+View of the schema with help of context popup menu.
 For this purpose, the user has to click the right mouse button in the Object Browser or in the Tree View of the schema to select the object and choose needed menu item from context popup menu, which contains commands applicable to the current selection.
 For empty selection, only commands applicable to the window (Object Browser, schema Tree View or 2D Viewer) in general are shown in context menu:

 + Object Browser: **Refresh** and **Find** operations are available.

 + Schema Tree View: not applicable, there is always an item selected.

 + 2D Viewer: nothing.

 When a single object is selected in the **Object Browser**, its context popup menu contains all operations applicable to objects of the given type.
 Additionally, it contains **Expand all** command for expanding all collapsed items in the selected objects' sub-tree.
 There are currently no specific operation for YACS items in Object Browser popup menus.

-By double clic on a YACS item of the Object Browser (Schema in edition or execution), YACS switches to the corresponding context and synchronizes all corresponding views (Tree View, 2D View, Input Panel).
+By double click on a YACS item of the Object Browser (Schema in edition or execution), YACS switches to the corresponding context and synchronizes all corresponding views (Tree View, 2D View, Input Panel).
 Switching context is also possible via 2D Views tabs.

 When a single object is selected in the **Tree View** of a schema, its context popup menu contains all operations applicable to objects of the given type.

 .. _Table_2:

 Specific operations available in the **edition mode** for each type of objects selected in the Tree View are given in the Table 2 below.

 .. |schema| image:: images/schema.png
 .. |container| image:: images/container.png